Message from the Chair

 Behavioral neuroscience has emerged as one of the most exciting and fastest growing disciplines within the biomedical sciences.
 Behavioral neuroscientists are rapidly unlocking the mysteries of both normal and abnormal behavior.
 The importance of this work is clear.
 Consider that many of our most disabling and costly diseases are diseases of the mind and include schizophrenia, depression, alcohol and drug abuse and Alzheimer's disease.
 Understanding the detailed pathology of these disorders will naturally lead to new therapeutic strategies.
 Key to this process has been the ability to model in laboratory animals various aspects of human behavior.
 These models can be used to determine the relevant brain circuits and neurotransmitter systems, the mechanisms by which behaviors are learned and unlearned and the role of the environment on behavioral outcomes.
 Frequently, the models are put into a genetic context which has allowed the dissection of behavior using both the tools of quantitative genetics and the many tools of structural and functional genomics.
 Importantly, many of the advances learned at the bench can now be quickly adapted for human research.
 Tools such as functional magnetic resonance imaging (fMRI) make it possible to test hypotheses about circuits relevant to particular behaviors.

 Finally, if you are interested in having a member of the faculty speak to your community group, school or other organization, please contact the faculty member directly.
-If you are unsure about who to contact, please send me an e-mail at firstname.lastname@example.org and I will be glad to direct your query.
+If you are unsure about who to contact, please contact Jeanne Sutter at email@example.com and she will be glad to direct your query.